-It will now proceed to a referendum of Bradleys Both residents.
-If more than 50% of the voting residents vote YES, the local planning authority will bring the plan into force and it will form part of the statutory development plan for the area (in this case the former CDC area until such time that there is a North Yorkshire wide Local Plan).
+Bradleys Both Neighbourhood Plan came into force on 22nd September as part of the statutory development plan for the area (in this case the former CDC area until such time that there is a North Yorkshire wide Local Plan).

 The Parish Council and members of the NDP Group are grateful for all the comments and contributions from the community in preparing this plan.